JLBrigham/chitter-challenge/README.md

 # Brief:

 This was the brief provided by Makers, including the user stories.
 All user stories have been implemented apart from the final one.
-I have made some changes to the notes on functionality, namely that users DO need to be logged in to read peeps.
-I made this change as I though this gave the app a more professional looking finish.
+I have made some changes to the notes on functionality, namely that users DO need to be logged in to read peeps and only user handles are displayed next to a users peep.
+I made these changes as I though they gave the app a more professional looking finish.
 As a bonus task I decided to work on the CSS to start with and hope to move onto enabling users to reply to peeps.

 ### User Stories